zihangg/assessments/pancakeswap/gateway/README.md

 # Introduction
-This repository contains the barebone implementation of the `gateway` microservice for the Binance assessment.
+This repository contains the barebone implementation of the `gateway` microservice for the PancakeSwap assessment.

 # Installation
 1. Enter the helmchart folder with `cd helmchart`.